jasonwu0731/jasonwu0731.github.io/_pages/about.md

   <img src="https://jasonwu0731.github.io/images/logo_ntu.png" width="150" hspace="20">
 </p>

-Chien-Sheng (Jason) Wu is a senior research scientist and research manager at [Salesforce AI](https://www.salesforceairesearch.com) Lab, Palo Alto, CA. His research focuses on [natural language processing](), [text summarization](), and [conversational AI]().
+Chien-Sheng (Jason) Wu is a senior research scientist and research manager at [Salesforce AI](https://www.salesforceairesearch.com), Palo Alto, CA. His research focuses on [natural language processing](), [text summarization](), and [conversational AI]().
 He received the outstanding paper award at ACL 2019, the best paper award at NLP4ConvAI@ACL 2019, and the best paper award at ConvAI@NeurIPS 2019.
 He serves as program committee for various leading conferences such as ACL/EMNLP/NeurIPS, and journals such as the IEEE/ACM TASLP, CSL, and TACL.
 Jason earned his Mphil degree from Electronic & Computer Engineering at the Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)), and his bachelor’s degree from Electrical Engineering at the National Taiwan University ([NTU](https://www.ntu.edu.tw/english/)).

 ## News